-In 2019 the group functions/central departments assessed internal control within their respective functions in the sales countries based partly on general issues and partly on department-specific issues, using the COSO model.
+In 2020 the group functions/central departments assessed internal control within their respective functions in the sales countries based partly on general issues and partly on department-specific issues, using the COSO model.
+The Covid-19 pandemic had a certain impact on internal control during the year.
+Some functions were hard pressed dealing with the consequences of the pandemic, and therefore temporarily reduced their internal control.
+All the functions that usually travel to countries to carry out internal control instead implemented control activities remotely.